 All Trustees are given the opportunity to attend training sessions.
-At the beginning of the 2018/19 academic year a number of sessions were held for our Trustees covering the main elements of the position, including the legal framework and Trustee responsibilities.
 Each year all Trustees are offered updates on relevant issues and changes in legislation etc. The topics covered are regularly reviewed to ensure that Trustees are kept up to date as far as possible.
 Access to training is available through Essex County Council, Harlow Educational Consortium, the Diocese of Brentwood and other local providers.
 Trustees are appointed based on the skills that they will bring to the Board of Trustees or based on a proposal to the Board of Trustees by representative groups.
 On appointment, Trustees receive information relating to the Trust and attend a briefing and receive an induction pack on their role and responsibilities.